BobHell0/WeddingWebsite/README.md

 # WeddingWebsite
-Website for Dharani akka and Ashanth anna's wedding.
+Website for Dhivya akka and Ashanth anna's wedding.